Ukraine closes border to Russian men of combat age, citing invasion fears | CBC News

 The long-simmering conflict bubbled over Sunday when Russian border guards rammed into and opened fired on three Ukrainian vessels near the Crimean Peninsula, which Moscow annexed in 2014.
 The vessels were trying to pass through the Kerch Strait on their way to the Sea of Azov.
 The Russians then captured the ships and their 24-member crew.

-The Ukrainian parliament on Monday adopted the president's motion to impose martial law in the country for 30 days in the wake of the standoff.
-A senior state security official said Kyiv was considering whether to respond in kind with "mirror actions" to the Black Sea incident.
+The Ukrainian parliament on Monday also adopted a motion from Poroshenko to impose martial law in the country for 30 days in the wake of the standoff.

-In Moscow, a Russian lawmaker was quoted by RIA news agency as saying Russia had no plans for a reciprocal move to bar Ukrainian men.

-Petro Tsygykal, chief of the Ukrainian Border Guard Service, announced at a security meeting on Friday that all Russian males between 16 and 60 will be barred from traveling to the country while martial law is in place.

-President Petro Poroshenko told the meeting that the measures are taken "in order to prevent the Russian Federation from forming private armies" on Ukrainian soil.

-The announcement follows Thursday's decision by U.S. President Donald Trump to scrap the much-anticipated meeting with Russian leader Vladimir Putin.
-Trump said it isn't appropriate for him to meet with Putin since Russia hasn't released the Ukrainian seamen.
+Friday's announcement follows Thursday's decision by U.S. President Donald Trump to scrap the much-anticipated meeting with Russian leader Vladimir Putin.
+Trump said it wasn't appropriate for him to meet with Putin since Russia hasn't released the Ukrainian seamen.

+Donald Tusk, the European Council's president, said Friday the EU is expected to extend sanctions on Russia, calling the Ukrainian ships' seizure "totally unnacceptable."

+"Europe is united in its support for Ukraine's sovereignty and territorial integrity," Tusk told reporters on the sidelines of this weekend's G20 summit in Argentina.

+Ukraine's president announced on Thursday that the Constantinople patriarchy has approved a decree granting the Ukrainian Orthodox Church independence from the Russian Orthodox Church, a major boost to the president's approval ratings.

+Both the Russian Orthodox Church and Russian authorities are strongly against the move, and have warned Ukraine not to do it, fearing sectarian violence.

-Russian government-appointed ombudsperson for Crimea told Russian news agencies that all the seamen have been transported from a detention centre in Crimea.
-The three commanders have been taken to Moscow, she said.
-It wasn't immediately clear where the other 21 have been taken.
+Russia's government-appointed ombudsman for Crimea told Russian news agencies that all the seamen have been transported from a detention centre in Crimea.

+Russian TV station Dozhd on Friday quoted Kogershyn Sagiyeva, a member of the Moscow oversight council that is allowed to inspect prisons, as saying that 21 seamen have been transferred to the Moscow Lefortovo jail while three other seamen are in a hospital in another jail.
+She said she met with some of the seamen and they appeared to be in good shape.

 A Crimea court earlier this week ruled to keep the Ukrainian seamen behind bars for two months pending the investigation.